Property tax is a recurring tax assessed on real estate ownership, typically calculated as a percentage of a property’s assessed value.

 Example

 A college athlete buying a home with NIL income must budget for annual property tax, not just the purchase price.
+They must also determine that if they ever choose to sell, if they will be able to profit off the sale between property tax payments, capital gains and appreciation vs. depreciation.

 NFL players face ongoing property tax exposure across multiple states.